Train 2B STURDY

 TRAIN WITH US

 What better way to prepare for the Sturdy Dirty Enduro than with friends?
-Check out our free training plan and join the training group we’re hosting this April through our race in October!
+Join the training group!

 Want to shrug off the Covid blues?
 Build your fitness?
 Come back stronger from an injury or having a baby?
 Advance your biking abilities?
 This will be a supportive environment to do all of the above.
 The goal is to build fitness and biking knowledge so everyone’s ready to have a fun and enjoyable Sturdy Dirty race. #limitsbedamned!